ZephyrGT/bucketware/README.md

 * This is totally free program dont buy/sell it..
 * Download only from this github-repo or from bucketware.ga - others can be stealer
 * This program does not have ANDROID version so if someone says he have android version of this, that is just  stealer
+* Dont use this project to steal accs...

 # Images